Finder makes money from featured partners, but editorial opinions are our own. Advertiser Disclosure

 Bottom line

 Wells Fargo charges some of the highest fees in the US, likely because it’s one of the country’s largest banks and has the most overhead.
 Many younger, online-only banks offer similar products and services with far more affordable fees.
-If banking at a branch isn’t important to you, check out our guides to today’s best free savings accounts and free checking accounts.
+If banking at a branch isn’t important to you, check out our guide to today’s best free checking accounts.

 More guides on Finder